Jimmy Orr, former star WR for Colts and Steelers, dies at 85

 Jim Irsay, owner of the Indianapolis Colts, said on Twitter: “Rest in peace to another NFL legend, JIMMY ORR. … “Orr’s Corner” in the south endzone at Baltimore’s Memorial Stadium was sacred ground.
 Our condolences to Jimmy’s family.”

+Hall of Fame quarterback Johnny Unitas had plenty of targets to choose from in 1960s, including Raymond Berry, John Mackey and Lenny Moore.
+But he often connected with Orr in a place that became known to many as “Orrsville.”

+“I must have caught 45 or 50 touchdowns in that right corner,” Orr once said.
+“It was sloped some, a little downhill, which helped me, speed-wise.
+I wasn’t all that fast.”

-After playing with the Steelers from 1958-61, Orr made a name for himself by teaming with the Johnny Unitas to form a formidable passing combination.
-Orr caught many a touchdown pass from Unitas at the Colts’ home stadium during the 1960s.
+After playing with the Steelers from 1958-61, Orr teamed with Unitas to form a formidable passing combination.

 Over 13 NFL seasons, Orr caught 400 passes for 7,914 yards and 66 touchdowns over 149 games.
 He averaged a whopping 19.8 yards per catch and three times led the league in yards per catch.